Introduction to Headless

 Each store can be subscribed to or integrated into the UI framework system.

-state$ is a persistent store in all widgets, grouping all other store values together.
+state$ is a persistent store in all components, grouping all other store values together.
 Depending on the framework or use case, it might be more convenient to use individual stores or the global state$.

 directives